King John was an English king. He was not a very

 The Magna Carta was a list of rights.
 Most rights

 were already law.
-The Magna Carta restated them so there would be no
+The Magna Carta stated them again so there would be no

 confusion.
-The Magna Carta added new rights.
+Plus, the Magna Carta added new rights.
 One of the new rights was

 that nobles could keep watch over the king.
 They could seize his